 The procedure for students who wish to take UTS: International Studies subjects as electives or sub-majors is as follows:

 - Students must, at the earliest opportunity during the enrolment period, request permission from their faculty to study the subject by submitting an e-request.
 When submitting an e-request for a language subject, students must complete the additional fields under the Language Subject Details section.
 More information is available at language assessment.

-- Once the subject is approved, the Progressions, Results and Conferral team makes an initial assessment of the e-request by analysing the responses in the Language Subject Details section, in conjunction with the submitted supporting statement.
+- Once the subject is approved, there is an initial assessment of the e-request by analysing the responses in the Language Subject Details section, in conjunction with the submitted supporting statement.